 Term coined by management guru Peter Drucker.
 In his view good KPI have to be:

-Especially “4: Relevant” is in my view important to avoid waste, although the other three are also highly recommended.
+Especially “4: Relevant” is in my view important to avoid waste, although the other four are also highly recommended.

 Countermeasures against KPI Fudging